kelsa-pi/unodit/README.md

 # unodit

-**UNO** **Di**alog **T**ools is a Python 3 library and command-line tool that allows you to prepare your PyUNO macros with dialogs as extension, sidebar extension or embed in ODF documents.
+**UNO** **Di**alog **T**ools is a Python3 command-line tool that generates dialog code in PyUNO (Python) and create LibreOffice extension, sidebar extension or embed in ODF documents.
+The generated code allows you to customize code according to your needs.
 It also provides simple dialog boxes for interaction with a user.

 Unodit was developed with a focus on rapid prototyping in order to lower the barrier of entry for newcomers.